 K.D.
-Hubbard has been a librarian at the Denver Public Library for four years, where she currently works as the Read Aloud Coordinator.
+Hubbard is a librarian at the Denver Public Library, where she works as the Read Aloud Program Coordinator.
 Before coming to Denver, she worked at the Phoenix Public Library and the Sojourner Center.
 She received her Bachelor’s degree from Arizona State University in Art Studies, with a minor in Psychology, and her MLIS from the University of Arizona.
-K.D. has been a REFORMA member for the last four years, as well as chair of the 2019 REFORMA CO Conference.
-She has been head of the website committee for 2 years, during which time she migrated the website from WordPress to our new host, the Colorado State Library.
+K.D. has been a REFORMA member for the last six years, as well as chair of the 2019 REFORMA CO Conference.

 REFORMA Colorado Committees

 These are standing committees comprised of one or more Reformistas.
 Committees are an excellent way to get involved in REFORMA Colorado.

 Website committee- This committee works on all website issues by web mastering, making changes based on member suggestions and updating the material.
 Current head of the website committee is K.D.
 Hubbard.